krud-dev/shapeshift/README.md

 ## Examples

-The `examples` directory contains several independent scenarios for common use cases of this library.
+The [example](example/) directory contains several independent scenarios for common use cases of this library.

 ## Contributing